Ezurio/dcas/README.md

 The build isn't integrated into the WB buildroot build system yet.
 For now, there's a helper makefile script.
 Note:

-* It's designed to build for a WB from the location dcas should be deployed: `wb/buildroot/package/lrd/externals/dcas`
+* It's designed to build for a WB from the location dcas should be deployed: `som-external/externals/dcas`
 * It does not build libssh.
 Buildroot is able to build that, so this assumes that buildroot has built it for the relevant image first.
 * It does build flatcc.
 It'll deploy flatcc into host tools and libraries into staging in the wb build.
 * The WB buildroot build must be done both before and after running this build.
-Before to get tools and dependancies taken care of.
+Before to get tools and dependencies taken care of.
 After to get dcas integrated into the final rootfs image.
 * Repeated builds are bugged, so make clean between each build.
 * Making clean won't remove the build products from the rootfs image however.